 Want to continue to breastfeed after you head back to the office but aren't sure how to navigate your way?
 Here are some expert tips to ensure pumping success:

-Discuss your plan before you go on maternity leave.
 Consider sending HR or your boss an email requesting a face-to-face meeting to discuss your pumping plan.
 (The email will help him prep for this often-awkward conversation).
 If you need educational references on the benefits breastfeeding provides you and the baby, download them from usbreastfeeding.org and take them along.

 Your goal for this meeting: Giving a heads-up that you'll be pumping post-maternity leave and that you will need a designated place and some patience for these "breaks."
 However, if you have a chair and a light, you can multi-task (yup, pump and work, we moms are super resourceful!).

-Think of pumping as a medical issue.
 "If you had diabetes or another medical condition that required you to take frequent breaks from work, no one would get on your case," says Szucs.
 Likewise, your colleagues have to get over whatever issues they might have regarding your need to take a break to feed your child.
 Expect to take 20 to 30 minutes, 3 times a day.
 And yes, it might mean eating lunch and reading documents with the humming sound of a Medela in the background.

 Still, to avoid having to regularly duck out of meetings to pump, get on a schedule.
 "Ideally, you'll want to pump at the same time every day so you can plan your day around your pumping schedule," says Szucs.

-Find a place to pump.
 Work for a company with less than 50 people?
 Legally, your employer doesn't have to provide a place for you to pump, but that doesn't mean that you can't do it.
 "There's no reason to sit in a stall on an open toilet seat to pump," says Judy P. Masucci, owner of breastfeeding shop, A Mother's Boutique, in Wexford, Pennsylvania.
 If you don't have a private office, she suggests using an empty room, office, or closet as a nursing room.
 Ideally, you need a chair, some light and access to a sink and refrigerator.

 Or turn your car into a nursing sanctuary.
 "Get yourself a car adapter, recline the back seat and listen to your favorite music as you pump -- or better yet, call and check on your baby," says Masucci.
 "It may not be fancy, but it is private and peaceful.

-Get some good gear.
 In addition to getting a hospital grade double electric pump (which qualifies as a healthcare expense so you can use pre-tax money from your flexible health spending account to cover it), consider getting a hands-free pumping device, such as a Pump Ease bra which will allow you to type email or do other work while you're pumping (so you don't have to overcompensate and stay late to finish up a project).
 If your workplace doesn't have a refrigerator -- or you prefer not to store your milk and nursing supplies in a shared space -- buy your own "dorm-style" fridge to keep near your work area.